Flight recorders show crashed Russian jet not struck from outside - investigator

 When asked if a terrorist attack could be to blame, Putin’s spokesman Dmitry Peskov said no theory could yet be ruled out.

 An Egyptian militant group affiliated with Islamic State said on Saturday it brought down the plane “in response to Russian air strikes that killed hundreds of Muslims on Syrian land”.
-Russian Transport Minister Maxim Sokolov dismissed the claim, saying it “can’t be considered accurate”.
+Russia’s transport minister dismissed the claim, saying it “can’t be considered accurate”.

 Alexander Smirnov, deputy general director of airline Kogalymavia, which operated the plane under the brand name Metrojet, said only a “technical or physical action” could have caused the aircraft to break up in the air.